rixx/cutebit-content/content/ctf_writeups/csaw14.md

 ## The Solution

 Now, what we really want to do, is getting access to a file without importing any module, sending executable input or using builtin functions.
 This means we need access to the `file` type, which we can use to access and open files.
+Sooo, how do we access a file without any of this?

     >>> subclasses = ().__class__.__base__.__subclasses__()